by Barry Burke

 In the third blog I addressed the challenges of planning the testing of your upgrade and showed you how you can minimize your testing effort by focusing on just what needs testing.

-In this fourth blog in this series I will review some of the key challenges and considerations regarding the management and automation of your JD Edwards EnterpriseOne functional testing without the need for expensive technical specialists.
+In this fourth blog in this series I will review some of the key challenges and considerations regarding Managing Your E1 Upgrade Testing without the need for expensive technical specialists.
 I will also introduce you to a new approach that will simplify your test management.

 Research indicates that the testing component can take up to 65% of the overall effort of an E1 upgrade, so it is an area where any improvements could make a big difference.
 I mentioned in my previous blog that the number one issue inhibiting the adoption of a code current policy is that testing is difficult and time-consuming.